mrjmac/valorant-auto-editor/README.md

 5. A video is processed using moviepy

 # Important Info
-It uses python3 and was tested on ubuntu.

 I've tested it on a 40 minute video and it took about 15 mins to run, however the longer the video the longer it will take to run.